PythonAtSea/rayfirst/README.md

 npm run dev
 ```

-You should be able to find the "Hello" command in Raycast!

-See the [Raycast Developer Documentation](https://developers.raycast.com) for more information!
+Right now only FTC team search works, although you can see all of a team's matches sorted by event.
+You can close the development command once it shows up in raycast, and it'll persist.